-StallGuard2 provides an accurate measurement of the load on the motor within a selected velocity range.
+StallGuard2 provides an accurate measurement of the load on the motor.
 It can be used for stall detection as well as other uses at loads below those which stall the motor, such as CoolStep load-adaptive current reduction.
 (StallGuard2 is a more precise evolution of the earlier StallGuard technology.)